BryceVandegrift/website/content/blog/stop-saying-c-and-c++.md

 This makes it almost impossible to use K&R syntax with C++ unless you format your function arguments according to [ASCI C](https://gist.github.com/nicholatian/2d9514feaf9a95e7561a433ac404b141).
+(I know not many people care about K&R syntax, but I think that it is still an important difference).

-There are also many other things in C that will not transfer over to C++, but I think you already get the picture by now.
+There are also many other things in C that will not transfer over to C++ like complex numbers, default return types, and more, but
+I think you already get the picture by now.
 These incompatibilities are not anything that would break the entire C language if used in conjunction with C++, but these small differences slowly add up.